There are several ways to clean a cat’s teeth

 I have never been able to get a kitten to hold still long enough to train them.
 Yet, there are plenty of cat parents who do brush their cat’s teeth.
 And plenty of cats who enjoy it.
 I happen to know one such cat.
 His name is Henry.
 A big orange tabby love, and he really enjoys having his teeth brushed.
 He makes it very easy to keep his teeth clean.

 However, if you are one of the many whose cat does not fall into these categories, you and your cat may find using a dental gel to be much easier than brushing to keep those teeth clean.

-I started this dental series with the article “5 Ways to Avoid Painful Gingivitis and Feline Dental Disease.”
-You can read it right HERE to see why this is something that should not be ignored.
-In that article, I introduce you to a safe and truly natural dental gel for cats (and dogs too) that dissolves tartar called DentaSure.
+This dental series started out with 5 Ways to Avoid Painful Gingivitis and Feline Dental Disease.
+Check it out HERE to see why your cat’s dental health is very important to overall health.
+Cats are prone to dental disease.
+It can be very costly to treat, as well as very stressful for your cat.
+In that article, I introduce a safe and natural dental gel for cats (and dogs) that dissolves tartar called DentaSure.